CraftAcademyLabs/coach-guides/weeks/prep_course/chapter_1.md

 We'll also set up our developer environment so we can start coding and work with version control for good project management.

 ### Demos
-* Thursday - Version control (Git, GitHub...)
+- Version control (Git, GitHub...)
-* Friday - File management and terminal commands demo & Developer Environment Setup
+- File management and terminal commands demo & Developer Environment Setup
 ### Resources
 First hand we want to host our own talks but also share prerecorded sessions with the students.
 Watch and find inspiration.